Article 1 - Offices; Purpose; Definitions

 Section 10.1 Definitions.
 For purposes of this Article,

-- “Indemnitee” shall mean each member or person serving at the request or for the benefit of ABIM (whether or not compensated by ABIM) as a Director, Council member, officer of the Board, officer of ABIM, employee, consultant, emeritus directors, expert, advisor, specialty board member, work group member, agent, partner or fiduciary of ABIM, or in any other capacity for or with another corporation, partnership, joint venture, trust, employee benefit plan, or other entity or enterprise at the request of ABIM who was or is a party to, or is threatened to be made a party to, or is otherwise involved in, any Proceeding, by reason of the fact that she or he is or was acting in any of the other capacities referred to below; and
+- “Indemnitee” shall mean each member or person serving at the request or for the benefit of ABIM (whether or not compensated by ABIM) as a Director, Council member, officer of the Board, officer of ABIM, employee, consultant, emeritus directors, expert, advisor, specialty board member, work group member, agent, partner or fiduciary of ABIM, or in any other capacity for or with another corporation, partnership, joint venture, trust, employee benefit plan, or other entity or enterprise at the request of ABIM who was or is a party to, or is threatened to be made a party to, or is otherwise involved in, any Proceeding, by reason of the fact that they are or were acting in any of the other capacities referred to below; and

 - “Proceeding” shall mean any threatened, pending or completed action, claim, suit or proceeding (including without limitation an action, suit, or proceeding by a third party or in the right of the corporation), whether civil, criminal, administrative or investigative.